-Minnesota will guarantee you a white Christmas.
-Most other Christmas necessities, however, you'll have to provide yourself.
-Here's a guide to Christmas shopping, Christmas food, Christmas activities, Christmas trees, volunteering for the holidays, Holiday lights, and Holiday events in Minneapolis and St. Paul.
+December in Minnesota essentially guarantees you a white Christmas.
+Most other necessities for the holiday, however, you'll have to provide yourself.
+Here's a comprehensive guide to shopping, food, Christmas trees, volunteering for the holidays, holiday light shows, and other Christmas events in the Minneapolis and St. Paul area.

 01 of 08

-We are blessed with the largest mall in the country, and plenty of other malls here too.
-Brave the Mall of America - which starts getting busier and busier from around Thanksgiving - or try one of the several other large malls located all around the Twin Cities.
+Minnesotans are blessed with the largest mall in the country, and plenty of other malls too.
+Brave the Mall of America -- which starts getting busier and busier from around Thanksgiving -- or try one of the several other large malls located all around the Twin Cities.

-For bargain Christmas shopping, try one of our local outlet malls, there are a handful a short drive out of the Twin Cities.
+For bargain Christmas shopping, try one of the local outlet malls, a handful of which are only a short drive out of the Twin Cities.
 And in town, there are several designer outlet stores in and around Minneapolis.

 02 of 08